Accomplished, terroir-driven winemaking.

 At Weinert, Chandon and then Terrazas de los Andes (where he became the founding Technical Director of Cheval des Andes, a prestigious joint venture with Chateau Cheval Blanc in Saint Emilion, Bordeaux), Roberto has established impeccable credentials for the creation of fine wine - work which continues at Mendel Wines, where he is partner/winemaker today.

 Most importantly, Roberto makes wines of classic structure, elegance and finesse, unlike the hulking, over-plush, over-oaked wines that some modern producers have popularized.
-For this sensibility, and for his infinite knowledge of Mendoza viticulture and winemaking methodology, Roberto has been a cherished member of the Versado team.
+For this sensibility, and for his infinite knowledge of Mendoza viticulture and winemaking methodology, Roberto was an invaluable founding consultant.